anniehedgpeth/anniehedgpeth.github.io/_posts/2016-05-13-inspec-basics-1.markdown

 ## Installation
 Okay, enough about me, let's open up some terminals and get started.
-If you're already have the updated versions of Homebrew, Ruby, and InSpec, then skip ahead!
+If you already have the updated versions of Homebrew, Ruby, and InSpec, then skip ahead!

 ### Install Homebrew
 So apparently, before I could install InSpec, I needed to have the latest version of Ruby installed.
 And before I could install the latest version of Ruby, I had to install [Homebrew](http://brew.sh/), the OS X package manager.